section-engineering-education/engineering-education/content/articles/Website-vs-Web-app/index.md

 - [Wikipedia](https://www.wikipedia.org/)

 #### Characteristics of A web Application

-1. ``Accessibility``- A good web app is available and usable by a maximum number of people.
-The web application should be accessible to people with disabilities.
+1. `Accessibility`: A good web app should available and usable by as many people as possible.

-2. ``Storage system`` -Should have a good database for storing designers' and end-users information.
+2. `Storage system` -A web app should have a good and reliable database for storing the developers' and end-users information.

-3. ``Easily expanded``- Business keeps on expanding as time passes by.
-It is simple to update a web app as only servers are to be upgraded.
+3. ``Easy to update``- Business keeps on expanding as time passes by.
+Therefore a web app should be simple to update.

-4. `Cross-platform`- Web app can run in any Operating system using different browsers
+4. `Cross-platform`- A web app should be able to run on most if not all operating systems using different browsers.

 #### What is the importance of a web Application